All Episodes

 I don't know.

-Be re be ready for Hillary.
+Be ready for Hillary.

 And there are very clearly efforts underway to change the electoral map in this country by giving the vote to as many illegals as possible.

-I hope nobody believes that that's what the Democrats will that they'll stop there.
+I hope nobody believes that that's what the Democrats will, that they'll stop there.

 They clearly won't.